 Where did you find them?

-In the thumb of Michigan up by Lexington, or the Sandusky area.
-I've been collecting since I was a child, and I buy and I trade and I love stuff, and a woman called me and asked if I wanted to buy some dolls, and I said, "No, I don't care so much about dolls."
-She said, "They're very, very old, maybe you could look at them."
-And when she came in, I really just wanted this one, and she had a lot of them, but I ended up with both of them.
-I understand she inherited them and she didn't know anything about them.
+In the thumb of Michigan, up by Lexington or Sandusky area.
+I've been collecting since I was a child and I buy and I trade and I love stuff.
+And a woman called me and asked me if I wanted to buy some dolls, and I said, "No, I don't care so much about dolls."
+She said, "They're very, very old.
+Maybe you can look at them."
+And when she came in, I really just wanted this one.
+But I ended up with both of them.
+I understand she inherited them, and she didn't know anything about them.

 I'm not able to talk about the small doll properly to you.
 I can't do the kind of authentication that I would need to do here.
 So we'll just talk about the big doll today.

-This early English doll dates from the early 1700s and were only owned by wealthy children or children of royalty in particular.
-She is wood, and painted, so it's fairly common to see crazing and pieces of paint that will flake off.
+This early English doll dates from the early 1700s and were only owned by wealthy children, or children of royalty, in particular.
+She is wood and painted.
+So it's fairly common to see crazing and pieces of paint that will flake off.
 When you have a piece that is this early, you can expect that there's going to be damage.
-She has that little black pupilous eye, which is an indication of an early piece.
-You can see dotting that has been used on her eyebrows, and that's another early doll signature.
-She has an all wood body-- in fact, she's completely wood except for her upper arm, and her upper arm feels like it is a cloth.
-Her clothing is melting-- melting happens when you have a silk fabric-- and is weighted with metals, and it causes shredding such as you see here.
+She has that little black, pupil-less eye which is an indication of an early piece.
+You can see dotting that has been used on her eyebrows.
+And that's another early doll signature.
+She has an all-wood body.
+In fact, she's completely wood except for her upper arm, and her upper arm feels like it is a cloth.
+Her clothing is melting-- melting happens when you have a silk fabric and it's weighted with metals.
+And it causes shredding, such as you see here.
 It wouldn't be very often that you would find a doll of this period with original clothes.
 It could be, but it would take more research in order to tell that.
-She has a human hair wig, and that may or may not be original to her.
+She has a human hair wig and that may or may not be original to her.
 She also could have had a flax hair wig.
-There are very few of these that have ever survived, as you can imagine.
+There are very few of these that have ever survived.
 You do find them in museums.
 You don't find them out in the general public very often.
-Age and price don't necessarily correlate, but in this case, she's in very good condition, and because she is of that early 1700s Queen Anne period, I think I would be fairly comfortable saying that in a retail setting, she probably would be valued in the range of $15,000 to $20,000.
+She's in very good condition, and because she is of that early 1700s, Queen Anne period, in a retail setting, she probably would be valued in the range of $15,000 to $20,000.

 Oh, my.
 For the two dolls, I paid $100.